SUDC FACTS & STATISTICS

 Facts About SUDC

-- SUDC is the sudden and unexpected death of a child, between 1 and 18 years of age, which remains unexplained after a thorough case investigation is conducted.
-This must include; examination of the death scene, performance of a complete post-mortem, and a review of the child and family’s medical history.
-(Medically defined by Krous et al in 2005)
+- Sudden Unexplained Death in Childhood (SUDC) is the sudden and unexpected death of a child, between 1 and 18 years of age, which remains unexplained after a thorough case investigation is conducted.
+This must include; examination of the death scene, performance of a complete post-mortem, and a review of the child and family’s medical history (Medically defined by Krous et al in 2005).

-- SUDC is a category of death which eludes our scientific understanding today.
+- SUDC is a category of death that eludes our scientific understanding today.

 - We do not currently know of any way to reduce the risk of Sudden Unexplained Death in Childhood.